MJspitta/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 2. Function that adds a new node at the beginning of a list
 3. Function that adds a new node at the end of a list
 4. Function that frees a list
+5. Function that frees a list and sets head to NULL